 Our annual National Solar Jobs Census is the first and most authoritative benchmark for solar jobs research.
 The Solar Jobs Census counts the number of solar jobs nationwide and down to the state and local levels, while providing comprehensive data on the U.S. solar workforce.
 It has shown time and again that solar is a leading source of job growth in the 21st century.

-We are committed to a strong, growing, and diverse solar workforce.
-The Solar Foundation leads the Solar Training Network, a groundbreaking workforce development program that connects solar job seekers, training providers, and solar employers.
-This program is bridging the gap between supply and demand in the solar jobs market.
+The Solar Foundation also leads workforce development programs that connect solar job seekers, training providers, and solar employers.
+These collaborative initiatives are bridging the gap between supply and demand in the solar jobs market.

-We work with hundreds of local governments to encourage solar business development and encourage more homes and businesses to go solar.
-The Solar Foundation leads SolSmart, a program which provides no-cost technical assistance to help cities, counties, and small towns make solar more affordable and accessible.
-SolSmart aims to improve the business climate for solar energy and provide official recognition that a municipality is “open for solar business.”
+We work with local governments across America to encourage solar business development and encourage more homes and businesses to go solar.
+The Solar Foundation leads SolSmart, a program which provides no-cost technical assistance to help hundreds of cities, counties, and small towns make solar more affordable and accessible.
+Through this program, we engaged more than 20 local organizations as SolSmart Advisors.
+In concert with our team of national experts, these Advisors worked on the ground to build public support and implement locally based solutions to advance clean energy growth.

-Our solar schools research, newly updated in 2017, provides a comprehensive inventory of K-12 schools with solar systems and a how-to guide for schools interested in going solar.
-Our CivicPACE program helps bring property assessed clean energy (PACE) financing to tax-exempt organizations, such as nonprofits, affordable housing, faith-based institutions, and schools.
+Our solar schools research, newly updated in 2020 by our partners at Generation 180, provides a comprehensive inventory of K-12 schools with solar installations and a how-to guide for schools interested in going solar.
+Our CivicPACE program helped bring property assessed clean energy (PACE) financing to tax-exempt organizations, such as nonprofits, affordable housing, faith-based institutions, and schools.

 Emergency Response and Resilience